BrandonLWhite/find-python-projects-action/README.md

 - **root-dir**: Directory root for where to begin recursively searching for projects.
 Python projects contained in this directory or lower will be discovered.
 Defaults to your repository's root directory.

+- **additional-export-paths**: Additional TOML keys to export as part of the projects object.
+Specify them as json path strings, separated by commas.
+For example, "tool.foo.bar,baz.qux".

 ## Outputs
 - **paths**: JSON array of found project path strings